 Robert Foxworth (Falcon Crest, Six Feet Under) played “Uncle” Jerry, a rich friend of Flynn’s mother and late father, who recounts the story of how Flynn’s father courted his mother at Flynn’s birthday party.
 Gabrielle Anwar (Wild Hearts Can’t Be Broken, Scent of a Woman, The Three Musketeers) plays Emily Davenport, an archeologist with even more degrees than Flynn whom he meets in Morocco and accompanies him to Kenya.
 She becomes his new love interest, but parts ways with him in the end to pursue her search for evidence of the Queen of Sheba.

-The Librarian: Curse of the Judas Cup (2008) opens with Flynn purchasing a Ming vase at a London auction house and breaking it to retrieve the Philosopher’s Stone, hidden within.
+The Librarian: Curse of the Judas Chalice (2008) opens with Flynn purchasing a Ming vase at a London auction house and breaking it to retrieve the Philosopher’s Stone, hidden within.
 He gets into a swordfight with a villain who failed to outbid him at the auction.

 Vacationing in New Orleans, Flynn meets lounge singer Simone Renoir, played by Stana Katic (Quantum of Solace, The Spirit) who went on to co-star in Castle.
 She is a vampiress who lured him to New Orleans through his dreams.

-Determined to kill the vampire who ended her life, she helped monks hide the Judas Cup, which Judson explains is the vampire mockery of the Holy Grail made from the thirty pieces of silver Judas was paid for betraying Christ.
+Determined to kill the vampire who ended her life, she helped monks hide the Judas Chalice, which Judson explains is the vampire mockery of the Holy Grail made from the thirty pieces of silver Judas was paid for betraying Christ.
 Simone shows Flynn a painting from the Crusades that shows the Librarian of that era, Yahuda, whom Flynn thinks looks suspiciously like Judson.